-A teenager was beat to death by her brother at a home near Magnolia, Montgomery County Sheriff's deputies said.
+HOUSTON - A teenager was beaten to death by her brother at a home near Magnolia, Montgomery County Sheriff's deputies said.

-A witness to the beating said that the girl's 19-year-old brother, Jordan Abel Boijseauneau, beat her during an argument, detectives said.
+Detectives said a witness told them that the girl's 19-year-old brother, Jordan Abel Boijseauneau, beat her during an argument.
 The witness, Jordan Abel Boijseauneau's 15-year-old girlfriend, was tied up with duct tape by her boyfriend during the assault, deputies said.
-Once she managed to cut herself free, she called 911 from a neighboring home, investigators said.
+Once she managed to cut herself free, she went to a home about a quarter-mile away for help, investigators said.

-Friends of the victim and the suspect say they never knew them to argue or fight.
+Friends of the victim and the suspect said they never knew them to argue or fight.

 "I always seen them together," said Norma Veneros.
 "Nothing bad, they didn't do anything.
 I was really great friends with both of them, they were really great friends."

 Veneros said Estephani Boijseauneau would have been a senior in high school and had aspirations to get a cosmetology license when she graduated.

 "The last time I saw her, she cut my hair," Veneros said.